lucatoldo/Benchmarking-Generative-AI-for-Drug-Safety-Using-SAP-AI-Launchpad/README.md

 # Benchmarking-Generative-AI-for-Drug-Safety-Using-SAP-AI-Launchpad
 This repository contains the data described in the blog, as well as a PDF version of the blog to facilitate readout.
+The intention of this repository is to facilitate quantitative evaluation of LLM using the SAP AI Launchpad.
+The eval-data/ content as well as the e5b3edccc8762b0 contents are specific of SAP AI Launchpad.

 # Input
 ## Intial input files from ade-v2